pauliusbaltrusis/pauliusbaltrusis.github.io/Mds/PCR-method-library/Optimization/General-best-practises-for-running-ddPCR-and-multiplexing.md

 ---
 layout: default
-title: General best practises for running ddPCR and multiplexing
+title: General Best Practises for Running ddPCR and Multiplexing
 parent: Optimization
 nav_order: 3
 has_children: true
 ---

-# General best practises for running ddPCR and multiplexing
+# General Best Practises for Running ddPCR and Multiplexing

 **Multiplexing** in droplet digital PCR (ddPCR) allows you to simultaneously detect multiple targets in a single reaction, saving time and reagents while increasing throughput.
 However, successful multiplexing requires careful optimization, as it introduces complexities in primer/probe design and reaction conditions.
 The more in-depth guide to which experiments you should consider running after just having received your primers and probes you’ll find in [Optimization: Singleplex Multiplex ddPCR Reaction Optimization](/Mds/PCR-method-library/Optimization/Singleplex-Multiplex-ddPCR-Reaction-Optimization.html).
 Here’s just a few major points to consider when planning to run multiplex ddPCR experiments: